BUBS: Your new email sending buddy

 How will BUBS affect you?

-If you’re like most of our users who comply with our sending policy and your local spam regulations in sending your email, you will most likely not be affected.
+If you’re like most of our users who comply with our Acceptable Use Policy and your local spam regulations in sending your email, you will most likely not be affected.
 You’ll be sending email to email addresses that have specifically ask to receive them and your BUBS stats are therefore most likely to be in the safe zone.